bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Chemistry/Chemistry.md

 ```
 nmap -T5 -A -O -sC -p - -vv -oA chemistry-nmap 10.10.11.38
 ```
+<p> The nmap options break out to the following:<br>

+-T5: Set timing template (higher is faster), 5 is the max.

+-A: Enable OS detection, version detection, script scanning, and traceroute.

+-O: Enable OS detection.

+-sC: Performs a script scan using the default set of scripts.

+-p -: This option specifies which ports you want to scan and overrides the default.
+This variation is shorthand for 1-65535.

+-vv: Increases the verbosity level, causing Nmap to print more information about the scan in progress.

+-oA chemistry-nmap: Output in the three major formats at once.

 ```
 # Nmap 7.95 scan initiated Thu Feb 27 05:17:04 2025 as: /usr/lib/nmap/nmap -T5 -A -O -sC -p - -vv -oA chemistry-nmap 10.10.11.38